arpitbbhayani/system-design-questions/load-balancer.md

  - ability to change the load balancing strategy on the fly
  - ability to visualize the load balancing in action

-## What should be your output?

- - a high level design documentation explaining the design and decisions
- - a binary that runs the load balancer

-##  Recommended Tech Stack
+###  Recommended Tech Stack

 This is a recommended tech-stack that will help you building your Load Balancer effetively

 - Language: Golang, Java, C++, or any language that supports multi-threading
 - OS: *nix - Ubuntu, Mac

-##  Keep in mind
+###  Keep in mind

 These are the common pitfalls that you should keep in mind while you are building this Load Balancer

 - System calls are blocking

+## What should be your output?

+ - a high level design documentation explaining the design and decisions
+ - a binary that runs the load balancer

 ##  You'll learn